History of the Junior League of Kingston

 During the beginning years, the Junior League of Kingston’s projects focused on health and welfare issues.
-Some projects included a well-baby clinic; sewing for the Children’s Home; children’s entertainment, a prenatal clinic; a little mother’s club; and the distribution of books and magazines in hospitals.
+Some projects included a well-baby clinic, sewing for the Children’s Home, children’s entertainment, a prenatal clinic, a little mother’s club, and the distribution of books and magazines in hospitals.

-In the 1940’s, the League continued to keep in step with the needs of the community.
+In the 1940s, the League continued to keep in step with the needs of the community.
 A loan closet, which later became the Happy Apple Thrift Shop, was established to supply the community with crutches, wheel chairs, and hospital beds.
 Children’s plays continued to be an important activity of the League.
-The League supported Kingston’s tercentenary by dancing in the pageant and serving as guides at the art exhibition.
+The League members supported Kingston’s tercentenary by dancing in the pageant and serving as guides at the art exhibition.

-The League, in the 1970’s, began to emerge as an organization working in concert with other area agencies cooperating together to meet larger community needs.
+The League began to emerge as an organization working in concert with other area agencies cooperating together to meet larger community needs throughout the 1970s.
 This decade brought about the beginning of the Homemaker’s Service now known as Always There, which was formed to meet the temporary needs of area residents.
 In 1974, the League used the findings of their previous historical survey to publish the book Early Architecture in Ulster County.
 They created educational slide programs including “Kingston, From Stockade to Statehood,” and “In Pursuit of Liberty, the American Revolution in the Hudson Valley.”
 The League started a library at the Ulster County Jail.
 The League donated books, supplies and furnishings for the project, and League members staffed the library.
 Also, the League launched the Children’s Enrichment Program designed for preschool children and their mothers to help them understand child development.
 It was for this program that the Junior League of Kingston was recognized by the New York State Division For Youth with the “Creative Committee Award.”
 As a provisional project in 1976, the Junior League published a cookbook as a fundraiser.
 The cookbook was available for purchase by members, their families, and other community members.